 - Dimension – 39 H x 210 D x 260 W mm

-- Main material – aluminum allow, with a non-stick coated upper surface.
+- Main material – aluminum alloy, with a non-stick coated upper surface.

-So, you have the opportunity to enjoy this popular Japanese snack at the comfort of your home, thanks to the Takoyaki Pan, Keeper Nonstick Cast Aluminum Alloy Baking Tray.
+So you have the opportunity to enjoy this popular Japanese snack in the comfort of your home, thanks to the Difcuy Nonstick Cast Aluminum Alloy Baking Tray.

 This Takoyaki pan is made of cast aluminum, which makes it durable, lightweight, and a good conductor of heat.

-In addition to this, the pan is coated with Teflon, which makes it non-stick, meaning that you can easily remove your Takoyaki once they are ready.
+In addition to this, the pan is coated with Teflon, which makes it non-stick.
+You can easily remove your takoyaki once they’re ready!

 Moreover, the pan comes with a plastic-coated handle, making the pan safe and comfortable to use.

-- Has cast aluminum body and non-stick cooking surface
+- Has a cast aluminum body and non-stick cooking surface

 - 1-year manufacturer’s warranty